-Layers of crispy phyllo dough, a delightful, cinnamon-y filling, all coated in a honey syrup.
+Layers of crispy phyllo dough, a delightful, cinnamon-y filling, all coated in honey syrup.
 This Pistachio Baklava is a great twist on a classic, with a blend of walnuts and pistachios for the filling.

-“Hello Reader!
+Hello Reader!
 I try my hardest to research recipes as best as I can before posting to ensure I am representing each culture correctly.
 If this recipe is from your country and I have made a mistake or you have suggestions for how to make it more authentic, I would love to hear!
 Please leave a comment below letting me know what should be different, and I will rework the recipe.
 It is always my intention to pay homage and respect to each cultural dish that I cook.
-Thanks for reading!”
+Thanks for reading!

 Recipe Origins

-As we learned in our history of Greece, modern day Greece was, at one point, closely intertwined with Turkey.
+As we learned in our history of Greece, modern-day Greece was, at one point, closely intertwined with Turkey.
 Because of their histories, it’s no surprise that the two countries can’t agree on which was the creator of baklava.

 The Greeks made the recipe with phyllo dough, the very thin dough that we use in this recipe.

-It is thought that Armenians added the use of cinnamon and cloves, and that the Arabian peninsula added rose water or orange blossom water to the recipe.
+It is thought that Armenians added the use of cinnamon and cloves and that the Arabian peninsula added rose water or orange blossom water to the recipe.

-This recipe for pistachio baklava includes the typical walnuts, but it also has the addition of pistachios!
+This recipe for Pistachio Baklava includes the typical walnuts, but it also has the addition of pistachios!
 I love pistachio desserts (these Pistachio Cookies are one of my favorite recipes on my site) and this Pistachio Baklava is no different!

-Why Make this Recipe
+Why Make This Recipe

 - “Travel” to Greece: Greece is one of the most amazing destinations to visit, and one of the reasons is because Greek food is just amazing.
 If you want to try Greek food at home, you can!
 Just follow the recipe below.